Adityashahi4465/Python-Flask-OpenAi-Chatbot/README.md

 ## Give the Project a Star! 🌟

-If you find this project helpful, please consider giving it a star on GitHub.
+If you find this project helpful, please consider giving it a star.
 It motivates the developers to continue improving the project. 🌟